-The world’s political and economical structure had come down to the outcome of the great war.
-On a grander scale, it was the allies against the axis.
-On the grassroots, it was people vs people.
+The world’s political and economic structure had come down to the outcome of the great war.
+On the grander scale, it was the allies against the forces of the axis.
+On the grassroots level, it became people vs people.
 Men, women, children were getting killed, their livelihoods lost, properties bombed.
 With this backdrop, grand plans were being hatched to get India’s independence, in lieu of their support towards the allies.
 A faction broke away to create a separate army of sorts, with the help of axis.
 It was chaos all around.
-In this state of anarchy, when Ajit Banerjee’s father seemed to be missing, nobody cared, nobody bothered.
+In this state of anarchy, when a certain Ajit Banerjee’s father seemed to be missing, nobody cared, nobody bothered.
 But for him, it meant closure.
-All he wanted to know was, what happened to him ??
+All he wanted to know was, what had happened to his father?
 After running from pillar to post, someone told him about a guy, who might be able to find his father.
-Might be, cause he might very well not give a damn, until the missing man is a blackmailer, drug dealer or wait, is actually murdered !!
+Might be, cause he might very well not give a damn until the missing man is a blackmailer, drug dealer or wait, is actually murdered!

-Set during the time when Calcutta was constantly getting bombed by the Japs, Byomkesh moves into Mahamaya boarding house where Ajit’s father used to stay.
-He starts looking into the little clues and soon he realises a bigger game is being played where everyone, including him are mere pawns.
+Set during WWII, the time when Calcutta was constantly getting bombed by the Japanese, Byomkesh moves into Mahamaya boarding house where Ajit’s father used to stay.
+He starts looking into the little clues, the finer details and soon he realises a much bigger game is being played where everyone is a mere pawn.
 The deeper he gets into the mud, the redder it becomes.
-Dead people, drug peddlers, mysterious women, freedom fighters and the shadowy character of Yang Guang, who looms over Calcutta and threatens to take it back.
-How Byomkesh deduces one of most deadliest plans ever made, forms the rest of the story.
+Dead people, drug peddlers, mysterious women, freedom fighters and the shadowy character of Yang Guang, who looms over Calcutta and threatens its existence.
+How Byomkesh deduces one of the deadliest plans ever made, forms the rest of the story.

-To give the credit where it’s due, Mr. Banerjee gets it bang on.
-It’s really difficult to create an origin story.
-Though the protagonist later becomes one of the most sought after truth-seekers, he was a novice at one point of time.
-Mr. Banerjee gives the character the time to grow, makes him fail where he starts to learn from his own mistakes and finally he adds those little touches which bring authenticity to the entire set up.
-Loosely adapted from the original story “Satyanweshi”, Mr. Banerjee gives it a major twist while finally creating the arch nemesis for Byomkesh, the Moriarty for his Sherlock.
-This is the area, in which Mr. Banerjee deserves all kudos.
+To give the credit where it’s due, Mr Banerjee gets it, bang on!
+It’s really difficult to create an origin story when there are several Byomkesh movies being made and most of them are true to the original source material.
+To be honest, it’s an absolutely fresh re-telling of the character, an entirely new origin story.
+Though the protagonist later in his life, becomes one of the most sought after truth-seekers, he must have been a novice, at some point in time.
+Mr Banerjee gives the character the time to grow, makes him fail where he starts to learn from his own mistakes and finally he adds those little touches which bring authenticity to the entire set up.
+Loosely adapted from the original story “Satyanweshi”, Mr Banerjee gives it a major twist while finally creating the arch nemesis for Byomkesh, the Moriarty for his Sherlock.
+This is the area, in which Mr Banerjee deserves all kudos.
 He creates a man who matches Byomkesh step by step, or to be accurate, more cunning, more deceiving and more deadly than he can ever imagine.
-The most ardent Sherlock fans would admit that Sherlock is in awe of professor Moriarty who is both intelligent and dreaded at the same time.
-I shall not reveal the character’s name but please go watch this man in play.
+The most ardent Sherlock fans would admit that Sherlock is in awe of Professor Moriarty who is both intelligent and dreaded at the same time.
+I shall not reveal the character’s name but please go watch this man in action.
 A revelation in himself, at times he will remind you of late Heath Ledger’s Joker.

 Brilliant detailing makes the period theme look authentic, it makes you reminisce about that lost era called Calcutta.
 Placement of vintage advertisement, Howrah bridge, tram busses, Coffee House, antique Jaguar cars, everything has been detailed to the letter T. The cinematography is brilliant, particularly the slow-mo acts remind you of Guy Ritchie.
-Dialogues are crisp and well written (Khoon rehne de, chai bana de.., Yeh babu ka nut dheela hai…Dada, yahan kya blood test deke naukri milta hai !).
+Dialogues are crisp and well written (Poontiram Khoon rehne de, chai bana de.., Yeh babu ka nut dheela hai…Dada, yahan kya blood test deke naukri milta hai !).
 The movie boasts of a soundtrack to kill for.
-Sneha Khanwalker of Wasseypur fame along with indie musicians such as MadBoy/Mink, PCRC, IJA and Joint Family bring rock-n-roll and heavy metal together as a wonderful fusion music.
+Sneha Khanwalker of Wasseypur fame along with indie musicians such as MadBoy/Mink, PCRC, IJA and Joint Family bring rock-n-roll and heavy metal together as a piece of wonderful fusion music takes form.

-Shot stylishly, the only issue that audience might have is the slow pace in which the story unfurls.
+Shot stylishly, the only issue that the audience might have is the slow pace in which the story unfurls.
 But for that, I can suggest only one solution.
-Immerse yourself in the frames, because each of them has a story to tell.
-It tells a story of a forgotten era and brings back the nostalgia associated with it.
-Trust me, you’ll get swooned by this heady and potent cocktail called Calcutta and yes, in the process you’ll meet this young man, who unearths a sinister plan of deceit, death and mayhem.
+Immerse yourself in the frames, let the nostalgia take over because each frame has a story to tell.
+It speaks of a forgotten era, a world that has been lost to time.
+Trust me, you’ll get swooned by this heady, potent cocktail called Calcutta and somewhere down the lane, you’ll meet this dhoti-clad young man, who tries to unearth a sinister plan of deceit, death and mayhem.